zevyirmiyahu/GOT/index.md

 -custom font

 ## Download the Game
-To play, download the JAR file: <a href="" download>Download JAR File</a> (Coming soon..)
-Make sure you have the latest version of Java installed, if not [click here](https://www.java.com/en/) to get that first.
+To play, download the JAR file: <a href="https://github.com/zevyirmiyahu/GOT/blob/master/GOT.jar" download>Download JAR File</a> Make sure you have the latest version of Java installed, if not [click here](https://www.java.com/en/) to get that first.

 ## Images